 After its failure at the American box office, Sorcerer was treated brutally by its international distributor, Cinema International Corporation, with the film cut down to 92 minutes, and re-titled Wages of Fear in many markets including the UK.
 The 92 minute version eliminates the opening scenes but inserts some elements of them into the film later on as flashbacks, removes chunks of the shanty town footage, and gives the film a more upbeat ending.

-Sorcerer has been rehabilitated in recent years and is now regarded by many as a classic in its own right.
-The film was hobbled by its misleading title, an inflated budget and a lack of sympathetic characters, but it's a very worthwhile film and one that's much better than the critics made out in 1977.
+The film has been rehabilitated in recent years, though, and is now regarded by many as a classic in its own right.
+The film was hobbled by its misleading title, a massively inflated budget and a lack of sympathetic characters, but it's a very worthwhile film and one that's much better than the critics made out in 1977.
 It's a great shame that it did so much damage to Friedkin's career, because it's one of his best and most intriguing films, a fatalistic epic with a darkly cynical view of the world and our place in it.

 Genre: Thriller, Adventure, Crime